levbszabo/levbszabo.github.io/covid-project.md

 ### 4. Forecasting

 Finally we constructed a dashboard using Tableau to visualize the county level case numbers across the United States.
-The dashboard was constructed using data up to June 20th 2020 and provided forecasts over the 1250 most populous US-Counties up to August 10th 2020 below we display the dashboard for the two values respectively.
+The dashboard was constructed using data up to June 20th 2020 and provided forecasts over the 1250 most populous US-Counties up to August 10th 2020, below we display the dashboard for the two values respectively.
+The algorithm effectively predicts the surge in new COVID-19 cases across the southern and western regions of the United States which occured during Summer 2020.

 <img src="images/CovidJune20.JPG?raw=true"/>